 Features:

-- 8 channel 12 bit resolution analogue input (ADC)
+- 8-channel 12-bit resolution analogue input (ADC)

-- Real time Clock (RTC) with CR2032 battery holder.
+- Real-time Clock (RTC) with CR2032 battery holder.

 Mounting holes are provided so you can securely bolt the Expander Pi to your Raspberry Pi with our mounting kit (sold separately).

-The 16 input and output channels, using MCP23017 16-bit I/O expander from Microchip Technology Inc, can be independently configured as either inputs or outputs with a maximum input of 5 volts on each channel.
+The 16 input and output channels, using the MCP23017 16-bit I/O expander from Microchip Technology Inc, can be independently configured as either inputs or outputs with a maximum input of 5 volts on each channel.

-The 2 channel digital to analogue converter is a 12 bit resolution using Microchip MCP4822 dual channel 12-bit DAC with an internal voltage reference.
+The 2-channel digital-to-analogue converter is a 12-bit resolution using Microchip MCP4822 dual channel 12-bit DAC with an internal voltage reference.

 Warning: Do not connect the Expander Pi to your Raspberry Pi when the power is connected without a CR2032 battery installed.
 This can cause damage to the DS1307 RTC chip.